Programming SidecarTridge Multi-device

 This module is responsible for handling the reset of the microfirmware app.
 Resetting (and also erasing the app) can be sometimes tricky, so try this module first before implementing your own function.

-romemul.c romemul.pio
+romemul.c / romemul.pio (ROM4 read engine)

 If you change any of these files you can find very strange bugs in the app…